aosedge/aos_servicemanager/doc/devicemanager.md

 3. Provide this *configuration* to Units

 Resource configuration should be provided to **Unit** on [provisioning state](https://kb.epam.com/display/EPMDAEPRA/Provisioning+-+unit+side).
-It means that provisioning script should download provided to AOS Cloud **resource configuration** and put it to Unit as */var/aos/resources/available_configuration.cfg* file.
+It means that provisioning script should download provided to AOS Cloud **board resource configuration** and put it to path which is specified by **boardConfigFile** field in SM configuration file

-4. Update **Resource Configuration**
+4. Update **Board Resource Configuration**

-Update of resource configuration file is done using SOTA/FOTA mechanism.
+Update of board resource configuration file is done using SOTA/FOTA mechanism.
 After uploading updated configuration to cloud, the backend generates next update bundle:

 ```text
 update_bundle.tar.gz